-- Exams may be submitted up to 3 days late (Due Sunday can be submitted until Wednesday). - Extra Credit may not be submitted late. - Discussions-The initial post can be submitted late with a 20 point deduction, but all discussion posts (initial and responses) are due by the Response post due date.
-Response posts can't be submitted late. - The annotated bibliography and the Final Paper may be submitted up to 3 days late (Due Sunday can be submitted until Wednesday).
+• Exams may be submitted up to 3 days late

+- Extra Credit may not be submitted late. - Discussions-The initial post can be submitted late with a 20-point deduction, but all discussion posts (initial and responses) are due by the Response post due date.
+Response posts can't be submitted late. - The final project and exam 4 may be submitted up to 3 days late (Due Sunday can be submitted until Wednesday).

 Attendance Policy: If you want to pass, come to class.
 In an online environment, this means that you are expected to log into the course a minimum of 3 times per week, and you should expect to spend at least 6-8 hours a week in the course reviewing lessons and other course material and completing assignments, exams, and discussions.
-The online material goes beyond the material presented in the text, and you will be held accountable for this material on the exams and course assignments.
-The discussion component of the course also requires you to engage your fellow students in "conversation," which requires you to read and respond to posts regularly.